jbmlaird/DiscogsBrowser/README.md

 * Carousels for images
 * Preview releases in app (Picture in picture?)
 * Refactor models with duplicate parameters
-* Order placing? (the API does not allow that at this stage)
 * Notifications

+# Limitations

+Currently, in April 2017, the public API does not allow any of the following:
+* Order placing
+* Purchasing/Viewing purchases

 # License